 Enjoy a meal prepared by John Sundstrom of Lark, and raise your glass and your paddle in the Forum.
-Plus, a unique program featuring music, stories, and a special conversation with former US Attorney Preet Bharara.
+Plus, a unique program featuring a special conversation with former US Attorney Preet Bharara.
 View Menu

 9PM—Preet Bharara “Doing Justice” public program.

 A special public event benefiting Town Hall.
 Outspoken former U.S. Attorney Preet Bharara joins us for a timely conversation on crime, punishment, and the rule of law in America.

 Preet Bharara was sworn in as U.S. Attorney for the Southern District of New York on August 13, 2009.
 Bharara’s office closed numerous multibillion dollar hedge funds for financial misconduct, and oversaw the prosecution of nearly 100 Wall Street executives for insider trading and other offenses.
 On March 11, 2017, Bharara was fired after he refused to follow Attorney General Jeff Sessions’s request to resign.
 Shortly thereafter, Bharara joined the New York University School of Law faculty as a Distinguished Scholar in Residence.

 Blaise Agüera y Arcas is a software architect and principal scientist at Google, where he works extensively on neural nets for machine perception and distributed learning, assessing maps of connections within the human brain.